JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

    ```bash
    bandgap OUTCAR
    ```
-7. Use the following command for plot the DOS
+7. Use the following script for plot the DOS
    ```bash
    dospo.py
    ```